 The number is unique to every student and is used as the key identifier on a student’s school records, and will follow the student through his or her elementary and secondary education.

 An area of study within an academic program specific to the student’s academic career (for example, Finance major within the Business Management program).

 A requirement, usually a course, that must be successfully completed prior to be eligible to enrol in another course.

 A prerequisite may be waived if the student has specific academic/professional experience.

 Professional Development Award

-Many students who register in certificate programs at Ryerson do so for purposes of professional development.
+Many students who register in certificate programs at TMU do so for purposes of professional development.
 A Professional Development Award is designed for students who wish to extend or broaden their professional skills through a course series.

 A student applies to and is admitted to a program from which they ultimately graduate (for example, Certificate in Accounting – Finance).

 The previous course has been deleted from a certificate program and is replaced by a different course.